A thermodynamic system is a part of the physical universe with a specific limit for observation. Real or imaginary walls

 A system is open if it can exchange mass, energy, or both between the system and surroundings.
 Energy can enter or leave the system.

 A closed system allows an energy flow with the outside environment, through its boundary, but not mass.

 An example is a cylinder kept closed by a valve.
 The cylinder can be heated or cooled; however, it does not lose mass.
 At the same time, the cylinder itself behaves like an open system if we open the valve.

 An adiabatic system does not transfer any heat into or out of the system.

-A system is isolated if It does not allow the exchange of matter or energy with the external environment.
+An isolated system does not allow the exchange of matter or energy with the external environment.
 According to thermodynamics’ zeroth law, the thermodynamic processes do not affect the system’s total energy.

 A system is in a thermodynamic equilibrium state if the system’s condition does not change when isolated from the external environment’s actions.
 The thermodynamic state means that there is no variation in any equation of state.